How to switch between remote and exec mode

 Let jailoc auto-detect (default)

-By default, jailoc checks whether opencode is on your PATH:
+By default, jailoc checks whether opencode or opencode-cli is on your PATH:

-• If found, it uses remote mode (opencode attach).
+- If found, it uses remote mode (runs whichever binary was found with

-• If not found, it falls back to exec mode (docker exec into the container).
+attach). - If neither is found, it falls back to exec mode (

 You don't need any config for this.
 Just run: